Indonesia's tourist visa policy is as follows (last updated 2025):

-• Citizens of countries not eligible either for either visa-free entry permit, or for visa-on-arrival, must obtain a 60-day tourist visa, from an Indonesian embassy, prior to entering Indonesia.
-The cost is $50 or local equivalent.
-Certain countries, namely Israel, Afghanistan, Cameroon, Guinea, Liberia, Niger, Nigeria, North Korea, Pakistan and Somalia, require special approval and a visa application takes several months.
+• Certain countries, namely Israel, Afghanistan, Liberia, Nigeria, North Korea, Pakistan and Somalia, require special approval and a visa application takes several months.
 Otherwise the process normally only takes a two or three days.
-The 60-day tourist visa is available to citizens of all nations, and is the preferred option for those wanting to stay between 31 and 60 days in Indonesia.

 The visa validity counts from the first day of arrival.
 Therefore, if you arrive in Indonesia on 12th July, for example, your visa will expire on 10th August.
 There is a daily overstay fee of 1,000,000rp, for staying beyond the expiry of your visa.
 For short overstays this is a formality (albeit increasingly expensive), however it is best not to overstay.
 Beyond sixty days of overstay it is a criminal matter.

-The airport departure tax, formerly payable in cash, has now (for tickets bought after 9th February 2015, or 25th February 2015 for Air Asia) been included in the cost of the ticket, so you no longer need cash when leaving the airport.
+Airport departure tax is included in the cost of the ticket, so you do not need cash when leaving the airport.

 Visa Extensions